Skip to main content

 Image from House of Bols

 Nothing warms up a day of museum hopping better than a pitstop at the House of Bols Cocktail & Genever Experience.
-Embark on an unforgettable interactive journey as you learn about Lucas Bols, the city’s longest-standing distilled spirit brand, established in 1575.
-You’ll have the opportunity to try over 42 liqueurs, including traditional jenevers mixed into delicious cocktails.
-The tour concludes with a visit to the Mirror Bar, where bartenders will shake up your favourites.
+Embark on an interactive journey as you learn about Lucas Bols, the city’s longest-standing distilled spirit brand, established in 1575.
+You’ll be able to try over 42 liqueurs, including traditional jenevers mixed into delicious cocktails.
+The tour concludes with a visit to the Mirror Bar, where the bartenders are ready to shake up your favourites.

-Marvel at sparkly things in the Diamond Museum
+Marvel at the treasures of the Diamond Museum

 Crown in the collections at the Diamond Museum Diamant Museum - Royal Coster Diamonds